anandbmuley/json-viewer/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Release Notes

+### Version 1.2.0

+### New Features

+- Added functionality to validate JSON schemas and inputs.
+- Introduced a "Tree View" for better visualization of JSON data.
+- Implemented a feature to evaluate JSON paths for quick data extraction.

+### Improvements

+- Enhanced the user interface for JSON input and schema validation.
+- Improved responsiveness and layout for better usability on different screen sizes.
+- Optimized the JSON viewer for handling larger datasets.

+### Fixes

+- Resolved an issue where the JSON schema input was not clearing properly on component load.
+- Fixed a bug causing incorrect synchronization between selected JSON and schema inputs.
+- Addressed minor UI inconsistencies in the validator and viewer components.

+### Miscellaneous

+- Updated the search functionality for existing schemas to improve accuracy.
+- Improved error messages for invalid JSON inputs to provide clearer feedback.